-Hazard Assessment and Project Development Tool Training and Technical Assistance: Provide technical assistance and training for hazard assessment tools and mitigation project development tools such as HAZUS and a Business Cost Analysis (BCA) will allow the County and OA Jurisdictions to improve hazard mitigation overall.
-County subject matter experts are available to discuss these topics but the OA can improve on these efforts by expanding the number of staff who have this knowledge within the County.
+Hazard Assessment and Project Development Tool Training and Technical Assistance: Providing technical assistance and training for hazard assessment tools and mitigation project development tools such as HAZUS and a Business Cost Analysis (BCA) will allow the County and OA Jurisdictions to improve hazard mitigation overall.
+County subject matter experts are available to discuss these topics so the OA can improve on these efforts by expanding the number of trained staff within the County.